 Let us know what you think!

 Accessibility is an important consideration for the City of Ottawa.
 The City of Ottawa’s Rail Construction Program is committed to creating barrier-free access for all residents by following the City of Ottawa Accessibility Policies and Procedures.
-If you require special accommodation to view this information, please email email@example.com or call 3-1-1.
+To receive a resource in an accessible format, please:

-All feedback will be captured in an “As We Heard It” report and published to Ottawa.ca/stage2.
+All feedback will be captured in an “As We Heard It” report and published to ottawa.ca/stage2.